agential-ai/agential/README.md

 Output
 ----

-**Question** : Who was once considered the best kick boxer in the world, however he has been involved in a number of controversies relating to his "unsportsmanlike conducts" in the sport and crimes of violence outside of the ring ?

 **Thought** : I need to search for the best kick boxer in the world, and then find any controversies or crimes they have been involved in.